 01 — The Idea & Foundation

-I grew up on Pokémon Blue — my first game, played it obsessively, collected the cards.
-Decades later — after shipping software in more languages than I can count — I picked up a small handheld for emulation and fell back in love with it.
-Some quality-of-life FireRed ROM hacks rekindled the itch.
-But not just to play it.
+Pokémon Blue was the first game I played through.
+Decades later — after shipping software in more languages than I care to count — I picked up a small handheld for emulation.
+Quality-of-life FireRed hacks rekindled something.
+Not just to play.
 To change it.
-Claude handles the GBA-specific C; I handle the design, the lore, and the decisions.
+Claude handles the GBA-specific C. I handle the design, the lore, and the calls.

 The Pitch